VincentPT/xscript/README.md

 # What ffscript project does?
  The ffscript project builds a compiler and a framework that allow users compile and run the Cλ code inside a C++ host program.
- Current the project distributes as header files and two bellow static libraries:
+ Currently, the project distributes as header files and two bellow static libraries:
 * ffscript.lib - contains script compiler, script running engine and framework to embed the script language into a C++ program.
 * ffscriptLibrary.lib - contains some built-in custom libraries such as Math library, Geometry library.

 # What Cλ language is?
  C Lambda language or Cλ in short is a scripting language but it is not like other programming languages designed to work independently.
 Working independently means the programming language itself can work with all or many specific domains such as IO operations, networking, databases, graphics.

  The Cλ language does not work like that.
-It is depent on what your application offers.
-The Cλ only offers some very basic operations(defined in ffscript.lib) such as Addition, Subtraction, Multiplication, Division and some others operators like other programming languages do.
+It is dependent on what your application offers.
+The Cλ only offers some very basic operations (defined in ffscript.lib) such as Addition, Subtraction, Multiplication, Division and some others operators like other programming languages do.
 It also has framework to allow user map functions, types in C++ side to script side.

  So, basically, this language is not designed to compete with other languages but supports for C/C++ language.
 Giving C/C++ program or library more power, more flexible.

 # What can Cλ language do?
  Even though Cλ language library supplies very limited of buit-in operations, it can be easy extended by combining with C++.
 So, it is not exaggerated to say that its power is unlimited.